 citrus fruit: oranges, tangerines, mandarines, grapefruit, esrog, sweetie, lemons external infestation: There are often brown or dark gray scale insects on the peel.
-During peeling and cutting, take care that they do not get, transferred onto the fruit or onto your hands.
+During peeling and cutting, take care that they do not get transferred onto the fruit or onto your hands.
 Or rinse off the fruit after peeling.
 If you want to use the peel, scrub it with a hard brush or metal scrubbie and dishwashing liquid, rinse, and check to make sure no scales remain. internal infestation: There are sometimes fruit-fly maggots inside the flesh of oranges, grapefruit, mandarines, and tangerines.
 This is rare when the fruit comes from orchards that were tended, especially in the winter.
 Citrus from trees that weren't sprayed, such as from private gardens or from Arabs during Shmitta, as well as citrus in the summertime, is more likely to harbor fruit-fly maggots.
-A. As you peel the fruit, look at the white side of the peel, checking for a brown stain or a mushy area that continues into the fruit.
-If this is found, check to see whether maggots penetrated at that point.
-B. If the fruit is soft and mushy or has an unusual odor, the inside of the segments should be checked.
-If one fruit is found to have maggots, all the fruits of that batch should be checked carefully.
-Orange juice - fresh squeezed (at home or at a stand): Advisable to strain juice through a strainer.
+A. As you peel the fruit, look at the white side of the peel, checking for a brown stain or a mushy area that continues into the Final of a brown stant of the brown stan Orange juice - fresh squeezed (at home or at a stand): Advisable to strain juice through a strainer.
 Alternately, the orange peel can be cleaned with a metal scrubbie and dishwashing liquid before the fruit is juiced to prevent scales from entering the juice. seeds pumpkin seeds: presumed clean sunflower seeds: in the shell: Shell and check each one. shelled: a.
 Place in a noodle strainer and shake over a white surface.
 Check if any bugs fell through. b.
 Check the seeds on both sides for holes or nibbling. c.
 Break open some of the seeds and check internally.
-If infestation is found, each seed should be halved and checked intermally. watermelon seeds: Shell and check a sample (about 10%).
+If infestation is found, each seed should be halved and checked internally. watermelon seeds: Shell and check a sample (about 10%).
 If infestation is found, the entire batch should be shelled and checked. peanuts Look over each one from the outside for nibbling, holes, or signs of entry by a worm.
-Halve about 10% as a sample and check internally.
+Halve about 10% as a sample and chec internally.
 If signs of infestation are found, halve and check each peanut.
-At the end of the summer and in the fall extra care is required, and it is recommended to halve them all. ground peanuts: See "chopped nuts". coated peanuts (chocolate-coated, candy-coated, etc.): Open about 10%.
+At the end of the summer and in the fall extra care is required and it is recommended to halve them all. ground peanuts: See "chopped nuts". coated peanuts (chocolate-coated, candy-coated, etc.): Open about 10%.
 If infestation is found, open them all. peanuts in the shell: See "nuts, in the shell".